JuliaRobotics/Caesar.jl/docs/src/installation_environment.md

 !!! note
     Some situations have required the user separately installing the `Atom.jl` Julia package via command line (if Juno does not automatically install Atom.jl for you).
 Atom.jl can then be installed with Julia's package manager and `add Atom` — see below.

 There are a variety of useful packages in Atom, such as `minimap` and `minimap-git`.

-To install the Julia packages related to [Caesar.jl](https://github.com/JuliaRobotics/Caesar.jl)---which are independent of the Atom packages installed above---please follow instructions below.
+Julia packages are independent of the Atom packages and installed via the Julia `Pkg` Package.

 ## Julia Packages